shaktit159-Analyst/AI_FINANCIAL_FRAUD_DETECTION-REAL_DATASET.IPYNB/README.md

        ↓
 Legitimate / Fraudulent

-This demonstrates how a trained model can be applied to new transaction data after the required preprocessing steps.
+This demonstrates how the trained model can be applied to new transaction data after the required preprocessing steps.

 ---